thelc127/NLP-Specialization/README.md

 Enjoy!

-Course 1: Classification and Vector Spaces in NLP
+Course 1: Classification and Vector Spaces in N L P

 This is the first course of the Natural Language Processing Specialization.